Ensemble Variational Fokker-Planck Methods for Data Assimilation: The Variational Fokker-Planck approach to data assimilation

 \begin{remark} The regularized Fokker-Planck-Vlasov equation \cref{eq:optimal-fokker-planck-regularized} describes the evolution of the probability density for particles subject to an interacting potential $\beta_\syt\, \kappa_\syt(\x, \hat{\x})$ \cite{Duong_2023_Vlasov-interacting,Guillin_2021_Vlasov}.
-The regularized drift \eqref{eq:optimal-drift-regularized} gives the corresponding McKean-Vlasov-It\^{o} process~\cref{eq:ito-process-difussion} that accounts for particle interactions.
+The regularized drift \cref{eq:optimal-drift-regularized} gives the corresponding McKean-Vlasov-It\^{o} process~\cref{eq:ito-process-difussion} that accounts for particle interactions.
 If the interaction potential has the form $\kappa(\x,\widehat{\x}) = V(\x-\widehat{\x})$ the potential term in \cref{eq:optimal-fokker-planck-regularized} is the convolution $\beta_\syt\,\nablax V \ast q_\tau$ \cite{Duong_2023_Vlasov-interacting,Guillin_2021_Vlasov}.

-The addition of a regularizer, or equivalently an interaction potential, is a qualitatively correct description of the particle dynamics \eqref{eq:coupled-optimal-drift}.
-The selected potential function $\kappa$ models the particle interactions in \eqref{eq:coupled-optimal-drift}. \end{remark} \begin{example}[Coulomb potential] The numerical experiments in this paper use the Coulomb potential, and the corresponding repulsive electrostatic forces:
+The addition of a regularizer, or equivalently an interaction potential, is a qualitatively correct description of the particle dynamics \cref{eq:optimal-drift-particle-system}. {Here, qualitatively correct means that the distribution of the unregularized analysis and regularized analysis will be the same target posterior distribution.} The selected potential function $\kappa$ models the particle interactions in \cref{eq:optimal-drift-particle-system}. \end{remark} \begin{example}[Coulomb potential] The numerical experiments in this paper use the Coulomb potential, and the corresponding repulsive electrostatic forces:

-Intuitively, this can be seen as a repelling force in a system of electrons (particles in our case), where the pairwise force increases with a decrease in the distance between the said pairwise particles. \end{example}
+Intuitively, this can be seen as a repelling force in a system of electrons (particles in our case), where the pairwise force increases with a decrease in the distance between the said pairwise particles. {Additionally, when $\xsyt$ consists of variables at different scales (such as velocity, temperature, and salinity), $\kappa$ must be non-dimensionalized to obtain correct regularization.
+One way to achieve this non-dimensionalization is to scale the variables by the inverse of the covariance (or its square root).} \end{example}